aluxnimm/outlookcaldavsynchronizer/README.md

 	- **Use manual proxy configuration** Specify proxy URL as `http://<your-proxy-domain>:<your-proxy-port>` and optional Username and Password for Basic Authentication.
 	- **Mapping Configuration...**: Here you can configure what properties should be synced, available for appointments and contacts at the moment.
 For appointments you can choose if you want to map reminders (just upcoming, all or none), attendees and the description body.
 You can also define a filter category so that multiple CalDAV-Calendars can be synchronized into one Outlook calendar via the defined category (see Category Filter below).
 For contacts you can configure if birthdays should be mapped or not.
 If birthdays are mapped, Outlook also creates an recurring appointment for every contact with a defined birthday.

-### Category Filter ###
+### Category Filter and Color ###

-If you want to sync multiple CalDAV Calendars into one Outlook Calendar you can configure an Outlook category for filtering in the
+If you want to sync multiple CalDAV calendars into one Outlook folder you can configure an Outlook category for filtering in the
 *Mapping Configuration...* under *Advanced Options*.
 For all events from the server the defined category is added in Outlook, when syncing back from Outlook to the server only appointments with that category are considered but the filter category is removed.
-In a next release it will also be possible to map the server calendar color to the Outlook category.
+It is also possible to choose the color of the category or to fetch the calendar color from the server and map it to the nearest supported Outlook category color.

 ### Google Calender and Addressbook settings ###